React / Next.js Integration

 Success Callback

-The onSuccess prop is triggered when the form submission is successful.
+The onSuccess callback is triggered when the form submission is successful.

 Error Callback

-The onSubmitError prop is triggered if the submission fails.
+The onError callback is triggered if the submission fails.

 Both callbacks receive a structured response object from FormSync.